This privacy notice applies with regard to the processing of personal data by

 VI.
 Storage duration and deletion

 We store personal data as long as it is necessary to fulfill the respective purposes.
 When we no longer need personal data to comply with contractual or legal obligations, it is deleted from our systems or anonymized.
 Something else only applies if we have to fulfill legal or official obligations, e.g., statutory retention obligations.
-In Germany such retention obligations may arise, in particular, arise under the German Commercial Code (Handelsgesetzbuch, “HGB“) or the German Fiscal Code (Abgabenordnung, “AO“), and may generally be 6 to 10 years (e.g. for contracts and business letters).
+In Germany such retention obligations may arise, in particular, under the German Commercial Code (Handelsgesetzbuch, “HGB“) or the German Fiscal Code (Abgabenordnung, “AO“), and may generally be 6 to 10 years (e.g. for contracts and business letters).

 VII.
 Cross-border data transfer